At the end of the 2018/19 financial year there was:

 - One female non-executive director (12.5 per cent of the Board)

-- One female executive leadership team member (12.5 per cent of the team)
+- Two female executive leadership team members (28.6 per cent of the team)

-De La Rue’s gender pay gap statistics are shown in this report.
-These statistics are drawn from data referencing a “snapshot” date of 5th April 2017.
-The gender pay gap looks at UK based jobs at all levels (this is not the same as equal pay which is concerned with addressing pay issues of men and women performing the same or similar work).
+De La Rue’s gender pay gap data for 2019 is shown in this report.
+These statistics are drawn from data referencing a snapshot date of 5 April 2019.
+The gender pay gap looks at UK based jobs at all levels (as compared to equal pay, which is concerned with addressing pay issues of men and women performing the same or similar work).
 We are required by legislation to report only on employing entities with more than 250 employees.
-For De La Rue, this requires us to reference the 1872 UK based employees who were part of the entity known as De La Rue International Limited, as at the “snapshot date”.
+For De La Rue, this requires us to reference the 1,492 UK based employees who were part of the entity known as De La Rue International Limited, as at the snapshot date.

 Understanding De La Rue’s Gender Pay Gap